AØKK08206U Financial Frictions, Liquidity, and the Business Cycle (F)

 - Type of assessment

-The exam assignment is given in English and must be answered in English.
+The exam assignment is in English and must be answered in English.

 - Exam registration requirements

-- All aids allowed
+- Without aids

 - Marking scale